FDA and the Rise of the Empowered Consumer

 Harvard Law School, Petrie-Flom Center Annual Conference, May 3, 2013

-The paper examines this phenomenon against a background of three societal and cultural trends during the past half century: Americans’ declining trust in major institutions, the “rights revolution,” and the dramatic expansion of health care information accessible to consumers.
-It then examines a variety of specific regulatory developments during this period of change.
-In a section on food, the paper considers reforms in standards of identity and nutrition labeling, the rise of health claims as facilitated by the First Amendment, and various popular movements for freedom of choice with respect to food ingredients and dietary supplements.
-The paper then turns to drug regulation, examining the rise of patient labeling and direct-to-consumer advertising of prescription drugs, the tidal wave of “switches” from prescription to over-the-counter status, and the birth of social movements seeking to influence FDA drug approval policy.
-The paper concludes by speculating on whether this new model of consumer is a permanent one.
+The Article explores these phenomena against a background of three societal and cultural trends during the past five decades: Americans’ declining trust in major institutions, the “rights revolution,” and the dramatic expansion of health care information accessible to consumers.
+It then analyzes a variety of specific regulatory developments during this period of change.
+In its discussion of food, the paper considers the evolution of standards of identity and nutrition labeling, the rise of health claims as facilitated by the First Amendment, and various popular movements for freedom of choice with respect to food ingredients and dietary supplements.
+The Article then turns to drug regulation, examining the rise of patient labeling and direct-to-consumer advertising of prescription drugs, the tidal wave of “switches” from prescription to over-the-counter status, and the development of social movements intended to shape FDA drug approval policy.
+The Article concludes by speculating on whether this new model of consumer is a permanent one and by considering the implications of this question for FDA regulation in the future.

-Keywords: FDA, consumer, food, drug, prescription, labeling, advertising, over-the-counter, saccharin, vitamins, Laetrile, AIDSworking papers series
+Keywords: FDA, consumer, food, drug, prescription, labeling, advertising, over-the-counter, saccharin, vitamins, Laetrile, AIDSAccepted Paper Series